/ Business Services

 Over and Above

 Over and Aboves may be given to employees for work beyond their normal job responsibilities they have performed.
 Over and Aboves are processed through Human Resources and will be added to the employee’s normal paycheck.
 Payroll taxes and other benefits will be added to the Over and Above.
-Over and Aboves must be approved by the payee’s direct supervisor, their divisional Vice President, the Office of Sponsored Research and Programs (for faculty), and the Controller (or designee).
+Over and Aboves must be approved by the payee’s direct supervisor, their divisional Vice President, the Office of Sponsored Research and Programs (for faculty), and the Accounting Manager (or designee).

 CASH ADVANCES